 What is Ritual?

 Ritual is the process of pairing together a physical act or gesture with words, prayers, or mantras.
 Sometimes symbolic or special objects are also used.
+The most powerful rituals incorporate all the senses.

 Rituals are found in every culture on every continent and can be anything from a large celebration, such as a wedding or funeral, to a small interaction, such as a special handshake and greeting between two friends.